-There’s no doubt that PTT Family’s venture in Singapore has taken Keong Saik by storm.
-Offering an awesome four-in-one dining concept, choose to dig into gourmet burgers at Three Buns (level one and two), lounge at reservation-only bar Studio 1939, or hit the rooftop garden and soak up the sights and sounds of Chinatown over a cocktail.
+The undisputed face of Keong Saik, there’s no doubt that PTT Family’s venture in Singapore has taken Keong Saik by storm.
+Offering an awesome four-in-one dining concept, choose to dig into gourmet burgers – including the highly-raved Impossible Burger – at Three Buns (level one and two), lounge at reservation-only bar Studio 1939, or hit the rooftop garden and soak up the sights and sounds of Chinatown over a cocktail.
 Head down early or risk being put on a lengthy waiting list.
-Psst… block your Sundays for Potato Head Singapore’s new weekend bash — Sundown Social — bringing you closer to a tropical paradise with free-flow spritzes and spirits, as well as barbecued chicken and grilled beef skewers.

 Ah, the cure for hunger (no pun intended).
 Cure hosts a fine-dining experience without burning a hole in your pocket.
-On top of its chef’s tasting menu (which differs each year), Cure also has an a la carte menu from Monday to Thursday that includes Beef Tartar, Marrow and Flatbread, as well as Snapper, Mussel and White Asparagus.
+On top of its chef’s tasting menu (which differs each year), Cure also has an a la carte menu from Monday to Thursday that includes beef short rib and roast pigeon as well as snapper and white asparagus.
 Wine pairing is also available with the tasting menu.

 This Michelin-starred resto whips up French cuisine with an Asian twist, helmed by Head Chef, Sun Kim, who’s earned his stripes in Waku Ghin and Tetsuya’s in Sydney.
 The highlights on this menu?
 Titillate those taste buds with a wagyu beef tartare served with pear kimchi, egg jelly and rice, or savour Hokkaido scallops with endive, miso and squid ink crackers.
 But for a real treat, try the slow-cooked grass-fed beef short rib topped off with parsnip and oyster mushroom.

-Party promoters, Sunshine Nation (who’ve brought us kickass events like the Garden Beats Festival) rolls out a party for your palate with DON HO Social Kitchen & Bar.
-Featuring an innovative fusion menu that blends Eastern and Western influences, expect novel menu items like sweet potato hummus with hazelnut dukkah, burnt onions and home-made focaccia, and an ash-cured ocean trout pastrami with English mustard cream and trout roe.
+Party promoters, Sunshine Nation (who’ve brought us kickass events like the Garden Beats Festival) rolls out a party for your palate with Don Ho Social Kitchen & Bar.
+Featuring an innovative fusion menu that blends Eastern and Western influences, expect novel menu items like sweet potato hummus with hazelnut dukkah, burnt onions and home-made focaccia, and Morroccan spiced lamb tenderloin.